skippyr/nostalgia/README.md

 -   It shows your user and host names.
 -   It shows your current directory path abbreviating parent directories by their initials.
--   If inside a Git repository, it shows name of the branch.
+-   If inside a Git repository, it shows the name of the branch.

 ## Installation